N.S. court rules in favour of creating francophone riding of Ch茅ticamp in Cape Breton

-Justice Pierre Muise says in a ruling this week that the lack of a district for Chéticamp is an unjustified breach of Section 3 of the Charter of Rights and Freedoms.
+Justice Pierre Muise ruled Tuesday that the failure of an electoral boundaries commission to grant the northwestern Cape Breton community special status as an Acadian riding in 2019 was an unjustified breach of Section 3 of the Charter of Rights and Freedoms.

 Muise has given the provincial electoral boundaries commission 20 months to draw up a new riding.